 Rizla Suzuki PR:

-The Rizla Suzuki MotoGP team is on the way to the Tuscan region of Italy for the fifth round of the 2009 MotoGP World Championship, to be held at the picturesque Mugello circuit.
+Rizla Suzuki MotoGP is in the Catalonian capital of Barcelona for the next round of the MotoGP World Championship, with high hopes of good results at the Montmelo circuit.

 Chris Vermeulen finished seventh at the 4,727m track last season, a result that didn’t reflect his excellent practice performance that saw him up with the front-runners all weekend on race tyres.
 He was hampered in the race when he was hit by Alex De Angelis early on and relegated to 13th place.
 He rode a strong race and was soon inside the top-10, before eventually coming home in seventh.